This post is also available in: Français (French)

 We work with UML diagrams to document and design information systems analyses using Odoo, Access and Evernote to demonstrate the advantage of integrated systems, but our aim is to focus thinking on the most appropriate tools for you.

-To start the requirements analysis process, I suggest that people record their findings using Evernote as a business memory and then group and analyse them.
+To start the requirements analysis process, I suggest that people record their findings using Evernote as a business library and then group and analyse them.

 Record in Evernote business activity, remarks, thoughts, observations based on events, meetings, thinking, experience, exchange with colleagues and partners.
 Store drafts, sketches, mindmaps, documents.
 Combine with Google Docs for shareable spreadsheets and documents.